 If done right, blog graphics convey a sense of professionalism to the reader, making your content that much more intriguing and sharable.
 Quality of content counts, however we live in a very visual world where everything is judged (at least initially) on appearances.

 Therefore, if you want your content shared, you’re going to have to provide a share-worthy graphic to accompany your post.
 Below are 5 keys to creating an eye-catching graphic to get your blog noticed!

 If your image isn’t worth sharing, then no one is going to bother.
 To avoid this problem, any photos you use should be high in quality.
 If you’re not the greatest photographer, then you may want to consider using professional stock photography – something sharp and well-lit that ultimately conveys what your blog post is all about.

-If you do opt for the do-it-yourself route, just don't use your phone.
-Go the extra mile and invest in a good DSLR camera to take your photos; the results will be worth it!
+If you do opt for the do-it-yourself route, you could use your phone.
+Or go the extra mile and invest in a good DSLR camera to take your photos; the results will be worth it!
 High quality photos convey to the reader that you are a trustworthy professional and that your content is valuable.

 2. Interesting Title

 Social media users are constantly scrolling past endless content, so it’s important that your title stands out and piques their interest.
 People love to learn new things online, so writing an educational post and using “how to” as your title is sure to grab people’s attention.